mhered/tello-fun/README.md

 Usage:

 1. Connect computer to the drone Wifi `TELLO_EFD008`,

 2. Launch `$ python ./surveyor.py`

 3. Wait for streaming window to show live image

 4. Click on pygame window so it gets focus and can listen to keystrokes

 5. Press `RETURN` to take off

 6. Press `p`to take a picture, store with unique name in `./assets/images/`

 7. Press arrow keys to move the drone: `LEFT` `RIGHT`, forward (with `UP`) and backwards (with `DOWN`)

 8. Press `w` to climb and `s` to descend

 9. Press `a` to rotate counterclockwise and `d` to rotate clockwise

 10. Press `q` to land

 11. `CTRL-c` to stop the program

+Includes `process_frame()`to resize and superimpose battery icon with status and a timestamp in the camera feed

 ## `face_track.py` - drone detects and tracks face with altitude and yaw